KohakuKirisame/Madoka/README.md

 # Madoka
-圆Madoka is the online system for NBMUN
+圆Madoka is the online system for NBMUN Stellaris system.